Honors

 Embark on a semester of culturally immersive study to address some of our world’s most pressing problems!

 Be challenged to question conventional wisdom, examine (and even disrupt) current systems, and develop innovative solutions for global challenges.
 Inspired by Alfred Nobel’s belief that “Ideas can change the world” — your studies will be rooted in an EF cornerstone course: Lessons from Nobel: Design Thinking & Leadership for Social Impact.
 Your courses at the University of Granada and EF’s Study Center in Málaga will include interdisciplinary studies and hone your Spanish language skills.
-Your experience culminates at the Nobel Week Dialogue in Sweden.
+Your experience culminates at the Nobel Dialogue Week in Sweden.

 Program Locations